 If your license has been suspended for DUI or refusal of a chemical test, it will not automatically be reinstated at the end of the suspension period.
 Instead, you must file an application for reinstatement.

 For any alcohol-related suspension, you will be required to install an ignition interlock device on your vehicle for 1-3 years, depending on the nature of your offense.
 You will also need to pay a $125 fee with your reinstatement application.

 Why You Need a Plainville DUI Lawyer on Your Side

 If you are facing charges of drunk or drugged driving, you need an experienced Plainville DUI defense attorney from Jainchill & Beckert, LLC on your side.
-Our reputable lawyers will: